 Many Drinks Contain Sugar By Default

 Many Starbucks drinks come with simple sugar syrup, which can add anywhere from 5 to 30 grams of net carbs, depending on the size.
-Make sure you ask if there’s sweetener (Starbucks calls it “Classic”), or say “no Classic” when you order.
+Make sure you ask if there’s a sweetener (Starbucks calls it “Classic”), or say “no Classic” when you order.

 Say No to Sweetened Whipped Cream